May 5, 2022

 Also, consider the pricing threshold that you have in the b2c world.
 It’s no wonder that most subscriptions we know are priced below $15.
 Consumers are unconsciously comparing your subscription to the price they pay for Spotify or Netflix, the subscription model pioneers.
 Such services are usually more fundamental to users’ lifestyles than yours, so you might think twice if you are opting to exceed this price tag.

-There is widespread conviction that developers should push for annual subscriptions instead of shorter plans.
+There is a widespread conviction that developers should push for annual subscriptions instead of shorter plans.
 There are several reasons to do this: you can immediately reinvest into your growth; your users, invested, might be more committed to using your app; by pushing for annual, you are mitigating the churn risks, which remain a massive problem considering iOS 5 percent retention rate on Day 30.

 But there is another side to the story.
 While everything above might be right, annual plans remain by far the least profitable option for any developer, even without taking into account massive discounts.
 There’s more: from our experience, the vast majority of the teams push firmly for annual plans because they cannot track their app economy correctly, so they think they’d be better off with a safe and easily trackable option, sacrificing profit.